 A “cohabitation visa Italy” is sufficient to register the non-EU partner in the registry office even if he/she does not have a residence permit.

-This was established by the court of Modena, which required the Municipality of Formigine to enter the Indonesian cohabitant in the residents’ registers (a similar ruling to one made by the court of Bologna).
+This was established by the court of Modena, which required the Municipality of Formigine to enter the Indonesian partner in the residents’ registers (a similar ruling to one made by the court of Bologna).
 The judges, explain from the Damiani&Damiani office in Turin, which has been following cases of this kind for years, have recognized the danger of the expulsion of the woman from Italian territory, “with prejudice to her right to family unity, constitutionally guaranteed”.

 “All mixed couples – underlines the lawyer Anna Sagone, who followed the case together with the lawyer Irene Damiani – regardless of the residence permit or not, will be able to obtain a permit for family reunification italy in the face of cohabitation only.